 - Learn more about Maria Gini on her faculty website and University of Minnesota faculty profile, or see her and her team's research on the MnRI Research Highlights page.

 - Interactive Robotics and Vision (IRV) Laboratory (Shepherd Labs 150)

 - Main Research Areas: robotics, underwater robotics, human-robot collaboration, robot vision, application of robotics in healthcare, and assisted and autonomous driving

-- Learn more about Junaed Sattar on his faculty website or read ore about his team's research on the IRV Lab page.
+- Learn more about Junaed Sattar on his faculty website or his team's research on the IRV Lab page.

 - Park Laboratory (Shepherd Labs 232)